lislis/node-getting-started/Step-2/README.md

 }
 ```

-This is the core of our App-Broker-Client.
-It wraps the REST API using async
-calls.
-For more details you can refer to the AppBroker API documentation (link).

-Having done this, we are ready to get some IoT sensor data and display it in our
-app.
-Let's go back to `app.js` to use our newly created app-broker-client.

 ## `app.js`

+Now that we have all the tools, we are ready to wire it all up and make a formula
+that demos data consumption.

+This snippet does the following:

+1. Initializes the iterator if needed
+2. Gets the data of the iterator
+3. Updates the iterator to the new position
+4. Renders the data as json in the /messages endpoint of your formula.

 ```
 var lastIterator = null
 app.get('/messages', async function (req, res) {
   try {
     if(lastIterator == null) {
-      const shards = await(appBroker.getShards())
+	  // Get the shard information about the given message type const shards = await(appBroker.getShards())
       // Consume only first shard
       lastIterator = await(appBroker.getIterator(shards[0].shardId))
     }

-    // Get messages
-    const messages = await(appBroker.getMessages(lastIterator))
+    // With the current iterator, get the messages and the next iterator. const messages = await(appBroker.getMessages(lastIterator))\
     lastIterator = messages.nextIterator
     res.send(JSON.stringify(messages))
   } catch(err) {